doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP MOVE CELLS` command <!-- REF #_method_.VP MOVE CELLS.Summary -->moves or copies the content, style and formulas from a cell range to another<!-- END REF -->.
+The `VP MOVE CELLS` command <!-- REF #_method_.VP MOVE CELLS.Summary -->moves or copies the values, style and formulas from a cell range to another<!-- END REF -->.

 The originRange and targetRange can refer to different View Pro areas.